lua-rocks/luapi/README.md

 - optional **\<default\>** is the default value; if optional put \<nil\>; or \<required\> if so
 - optional **[note]** is any further information

+Additionally, the @unpack tag can be used to automatically unpack a simple table with key/value pairs, where each line is one pair ah a comment describing the key.
+This is used, for example, with the module 'config'.
+The tag in that case is used as:

+    @unpack config

 **Example**:
 The markup used in this file requres escape symbols to generate the outputs properly: